gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

      var canvas = document.getElementById("c");

-Now we can create a WebGLRenderingContext
+Now we can create a WebGL2RenderingContext

      var gl = canvas.getContext("webgl2");
      if (!gl) {